lopezishere/jupyter_ToC/README.md

 # Changelog
 > 2017/01/18 - Added a new version that creates the ToC without the roman index number.
-Useful in case you add the number manually to differenciate two anchors.
+Useful in case you add the number manually to differenciate two anchors with the same name.